ph4ntonn/Stowaway/README_EN.md

 And it can proxy your ssh traffic to the second simple node and the second simple node will do its work as ssh cilent

 PS: In this function,you can type in ```pwd``` to check where you currently are

+PPS: If you want to upload/download any files,use upload/download + (filepath) under the node mode(after use command "use xxx")

 ```
 For more detail, just type help to get further informations